Irish Cross (Salt Lake City)

 Irish Cross is a sculpture by an unknown artist, installed in Salt Lake City, Utah, United States.

-Description and history
+Description

 The steel sculpture of a Celtic cross represents Ireland in Jordan Park's International Peace Gardens.
 It measures approximately 12 ft. x 5 ft. x 8 in., and rests on a concrete base which is approximately 10 in. tall and has a 24-inch diameter.

+History

+The sculpture was dedicated on September 30, 1989, and is meant to symbolize eternity, everlasting power, and glory.
+It is modeled after ancient crosses in Ireland, which stood to honor individuals of historical importance.
 The artwork was surveyed by the Smithsonian Institution's "Save Outdoor Sculpture!" program in 1994.